HomeThe Best Paint ColoursNeutral, Gray, Greige Cream and WhiteThe 6 Best Benjamin Moore Beige & Tan Paint Colours

 2. BENJAMIN MOORE BENNINGTON GRAY HC 82

-Bennington Gray has more meat on its bones than a typical beige or tan paint colour, but it sure as heck isn’t gray like its name suggests.
+Bennington Gray has more meat on its bones than a typical beige or tan paint color, but it sure as heck isn’t gray like its name suggests.
 You’ll also find Bennington Gray looking slightly warmer than Grant Beige without being too golden/yellow toned.

 Benjamin Moore Hale Navy dining room, Bennington Gray, beige paint colour with neutral carpet.
 Kylie M INteriors E-design, online paint color consulting